oniongithub/onion-gs-playerlib/README.md

 # Note
 * plist.get and plist.set function as normal, they have been modified to work with added controls as well as default controls.
+* Either paste the code into your script or require it.

 ## Example Usage
 ```